TheBrotherFromASouthernMother/TitleStore-Project/README.md

 ### EZ Form for Business

-<p> EZ Form for business is technical solution for automated documentation.  </p>
+<p> EZ Form for business is a technical solution for automated documentation.  </p>

 ## Key Technologies: